glennpoorman/nodejs-samples/03-use-npm/README.txt

 Note that running the install creates a folder called "node_modules" where all installed modules will go along with any dependencies they might have.
 In this case, only the "popular-movie-quotes" module is installed but it's not uncommon to see other modules installed that you did not reference directly.
-This occurs when when the modules you do reference have their own dependencies on other modules.
+This occurs when the modules you do reference have their own dependencies on other modules.
 In words, "npm install" makes sure that you have everything you need to run successfully.
 The idea here is that you never have to save these third party modules or commit them to your source repository.
 As long as your project knows what it needs, you can rely on "npm install" to get it for you when you need it (more on this in a minute).

 So with that done, try running the main program again and you should see: